AGENT: A Benchmark for Core Psychological Reasoning: Introduction

 Like human infants, it is critical for machine agents to develop an adequate capacity of understanding human minds, in order to successfully engage in social interactions.
 Recent work has demonstrated promising results towards building agents that can infer the mental states of others \cite{baker2017rational, rabinowitz2018machine}, predict people's future actions \cite{kong2018human}, and even work with human partners \cite{rozo2016learning,carroll2019utility}.
 However, to date there has been a lack of rigorous evaluation benchmarks for assessing how much artificial agents learn about core psychological reasoning, and how well their learned representations generalize to novel agents and environments.

 In this paper, we present AGENT (Action, Goal, Efficiency, coNstraint, uTility), a benchmark for core psychology reasoning inspired by experiments in cognitive development that probe young children's understanding of intuitive psychology.
 AGENT consists of a large-scale dataset of 3D animations of an agent moving under various physical constraints and interacting with various objects.
 These animations are organized into four categories of trials, designed to probe a machine learning model's understanding of key situations that have served to reveal infants’ intuitive psychology, testing their attributions of goal preferences (Figure~\ref{fig:intro}A; \citealt{Woodward1998}), action efficiency (Figure~\ref{fig:intro}B; \citealt{Gergely1995Efficiency}), unobserved constraints (Figure~\ref{fig:intro}C; \citealt{Csibra2003Hidden}), and cost-reward trade-offs (Figure~\ref{fig:intro}D; \citealt{Liu2017}).
 As we detail in Section~\ref{sec:dataset_overview}, each scenario is based on previous developmental studies, and is meant to test a combination of underlying key concepts in human core psychology.
 These scenarios cover the early understanding of agents as self-propelled physical entities that value some states of the world over others, and act to maximize their rewards and minimize costs subject to constraints.
 In addition to this minimal set of concepts, a model may also need to understand other concepts to pass a full battery of core intuitive psychology, including perceptual access and intuitive physics.
+Although this minimal set does not include other concepts of intuitive psychology such as false belief, it is considered part of `core psychology' in young children who cannot yet pass false belief tasks, and forms the building blocks for later concepts like false belief.

 Like experiments in many infant studies, each trial has two phases: in the \textit{familiarization} phase, we show one or more videos of a particular agent's behavior in certain physical environments to a model; then in the \textit{test} phase, we show the model a video of the behavior of the same agent in a new environment, which either is `expected' or `surprising,' given the behavior of the agent in familiarization.
 The model's task is to judge how surprising the agent's behaviors in the test videos are, based on what the model has learned or inferred about the agent's actions, utilities, and physical constraints from watching the familiarization video(s).
 We validate AGENT with large-scale human-rating trials, showing that on average, adult human observers rate the `surprising' test videos as more surprising than the `expected' test videos.